What’s your favourite animal?

 Do you draw the pictures?

 No, I don’t draw well at all.
 All the pictures are created by an illustrator, who paints or draws beautifully.
 My publisher picks the illustrator and chooses someone whose style will suit my writing.
 It’s always exciting to see the art that brings my words to life.
-These orcas were painted by Karen Reczuch for our book West Coast Wild.
+The festive party animals were drawn by Lisa Cinar in our book Bear’s Winter Party, and the orcas in the ocean were painted by Karen Reczuch for our book West Coast Wild.

 Do you miss being a teacher?